 and plenty of other creatures.

 Look for the “Humanoid” tag on a monster’s stat block.
-For higher-level monsters, you’ll need to use the Hold Monster spell.
+For monsters with any other tag, you’ll need to use the Hold Monster spell.

 Is Hold Person 5e a Good Spell?

-When you’re able to cast this spell on multiple targets, you increase your chances of Hold Person landing on at least one.
+But, when you’re able to upcast this spell on multiple targets, you increase your chances of Hold Person landing on at least one.
 And that’s the sort of thing Barbarians, Fighters, and Rogues in close range love to see.

 Also, note that the “humanoid” limitation means that Hold Person’s effectiveness scales down if your campaign doesn’t involve many humanoid enemies.